-We work with the Washington State Department of Health, along with industry and environmental stakeholders, to identify and take action against to phase out the use, release, and exposure to flame retardants in Washington.
+We work with the Washington State Department of Health, along with industry and environmental stakeholders, to identify and phase out flame retardants in Washington.

 What are flame retardants?